benluks/CohereHackathon3/README.md

 # CohereHackathon3

+Recipe generator using `cohere` and `annoy`, built for `CohereHackathon3`.

 ## Quickstart

+Install dependencies:
 `pip install -r requirements.txt`

-You'll need a `.env`.
+You'll need to make a `.env` file.
 Place it in the root directory.
 It should contain your api key as follows:

 `API-KEY=<your-api-key>`

+To run the application:

+`python main.py`

+You'll be prompted with

+`What ingredients do you have?`

+Enter the ingredients in lower case separated by semicolon-space, eg: `tomatoes; onions; etc...`.
+The output will be 3 lines:

+1. The name of the generated recipe
+2. The additional ingredients (formatted as a list)
+3. The directions (formatted as a list)

 ## Data